wildjames/Horapatra/README.md

 ## Windows
 For windows, `.pyw` files are automatically executed with python, so all you have to do is copy the BigBitches shortcut to your desktop (or wherever), and double-click it.
 Be aware! you still need to have python installed for this to work properly!

-To install python, get [The latest version](https://www.python.org/ftp/python/2.7.14/python-2.7.14.msi), and install that.
-It should then work fine.
-[There are loads of tutorials online to install python](https://www.howtogeek.com/197947/how-to-install-python-on-windows/) - you want python 2.7.

 # Usage
 The GUI follows a few steps.
 From the beginning;